outInsideOut/Timers---A-CPP-Static-Library/README.md

 	delete qT;

 #### example 2)
 *this example uses scope construct and destruct the LabeledTimer object.
-This will print the duration in microseconds(us), of the "code to be timed"*
+This will print the duration in microseconds(us), of the "code to be timed", with the label *a* *

 	if (1 == 1) {
-		LabeledTimer lT();
+		LabeledTimer lT('a');

 		//code to be timed...
 		//...